AlexNek/BlazorNet8PlusExamples/README.md

   - Interactive (both Server and WebAssembly): Called after the component has rendered interactively and the UI has finished updating.

 - JavaScript Interop
-  - SSR: Limited functionality.
-Can't interact with the DOM or perform client-side operations.
+  - SSR: Limited during initial render.
+Can't interact with DOM or perform client-side operations server-side, but can include JavaScript for client execution post-load.
   - Interactive: Fully functional.
-Allows for DOM manipulation and client-side scripting.
+Allows for real-time DOM manipulation, client-side scripting, and bidirectional C#-JavaScript communication.

 - NavigationManager
   - SSR: Limited functionality.
 Can't perform client-side navigation, but can access current URL.
   - Interactive: Fully functional.
 Supports client-side navigation and URL manipulation.